lonesoulsurfer/Freaq_FM_Synth-Modular_Synth_Version/README.md

 Youtube Vid - https://www.youtube.com/watch?v=fAgmykZD0DI&source_ve_path=Mjg2NjY

-First and foremost - I need to do a huge shoutout to MeeBleeps who designed this amazing synth.
+First and foremost - I need to do a huge shoutout to MeeBleeps who designed this amazing synth! - https://github.com/Meebleeps/MeeBleeps-Freaq-FM-Synth

-I've designed the PCB and front panel to suit a Eurorack  so if you are into modular synths then this synth would fit perfectly into your rack!
-It can be run from 12V power supply and also has a power connector used on on Euroracks.
+My contribution has been the design of a PCB and front panel to suit a Eurorack to suit modular synth builds.
+It can be run from 12V power supply via a power connector used on on Euroracks or a 9V power supply via a JST connector.

 It also can be used as a standalone synth and hand on heart, holds up to most mini synths you can buy.

-The main goal with building this module is to create a modular synth.
-I wanted to keep everything as simple as possble with each module built on the following aims:
+The main goal with building this module is to create my own 'simple to build' modular synth.
+I wanted to keep everything as easy as possble with each module built with the following aims:

  - Can be powered by 9V (and 12V)
  - Easy to build with minimum components
- - Use Arduino to keep it simple (plus it helps to keep the components down!
+ - Use Arduino to keep it simple (plus it helps to keep the components down and everything in tune)
- - Can fit into any modular synth Eurorck (include the ability to power the module via normal module power sources
+ - Can fit into any modular synth Eurorck (include the ability to power the module via normal module power sources)
  - Has to sound great!

-Hang-on I haven't even talked about what the Freq can do!

-The Freaq features dual independent 2-operator FM voices paired with a 2-track generative sequencer.
+The Freaq FM Synth features dual independent 2-operator FM voices paired with a 2-track generative sequencer.
 You can stack the voices so they are in unison or have them in different polymeric step-counts.
 This allows you to have one voice play bass and the other lead.

 This is one funky little machine!
 There are a tonne of controls and waveforms along with attack/delay envelope and LFO per voice.

+Full instructions can be found in the Github repository